ARKlab/Artesian.SDK-Python/README.md

 ```

 Depending on the Type of the MarketData, the DeletData should be composed as per example below.
-The timezone is optional: for DateSeries if provided must be equal to MarketData OrignalTimezone Default:MarketData OrignalTimezone.
+The timezone is optional: for DateSeries if provided must be equal to MarketData OriginalTimezone Default:MarketData OriginalTimezone.
 For TimeSeries Default:CET

 ### Delete Data in an Actual Time Series